 If the prosecution convicts an individual of committing perjury in violation of Penal Code Section 118 PC, he faces the following potential consequences:

 Note: These are some of the typical consequences, the court is free to impose additional punishments as it sees fit.
-Also, in some situations, an individual may be placed on formal felony probation instead of being sentence to prison time.
+Also, in some situations, an individual may be placed on formal felony probation instead of being sentenced to prison time.

 A man has been charged with a DUI and is asked to come to court.
 He is placed under oath.
 While he is under oath, he knowingly makes lies, claiming that he had not had anything to drink before getting behind the wheel, yet the prosecution has video evidence showing him that he was drinking with his friends prior to driving.
 The man can be charged with and convicted of perjury.